hbadera/CIS/README.md

 We build multiple machine learning models followed by classification report and confusion matrix.

-## The different accuracies in percentages which we recieved are as follows,
+## The different accuracies (in percentage) which we recieved are as follows,
 1. KNN 89.06
 2. Support Vector Machines 86.56
 3. Naive Bayes 82.81